Majestic Princess current position

 On July 9, 2017, in Shanghai China was held the vessel's christening ceremony lead by the Chinese godparents Yao Ming (Houston Rockets' basketball legend) and his wife - Ye Li.
 Yao Ming is an 8-time NBA All-Star with Houston Rockets and inductee into NBA Hall of Fame.
 The godfather-godmother couple established "The Yao Foundation" following the 2008 earthquake that devastated China's Sichuan Province.
 The organization built a total of 23 primary schools in the region and also extends sports education to the region's youth through basketball-related projects.
 The ship's naming ceremony was attended by Wang Hong (Baoshan District's party secretary and Shanghai International Cruise Business Institute's general director), Arnold Donald; (Carnival Corporation's President and CEO), Jan Swartz (Princess Cruises' and Carnival Australia's group president), as well as Chinese travel agent partners and Chinese media representatives.

-Ship's Asian cruise itinerary program from homeport Shanghai started on July 11, 2017.
+Majestic Princess' Asian itinerary program (from homeport Shanghai) started on July 11, 2017.
 In 2018, the liner had scheduled two 14-day "Grand Asia" itineraries between Shanghai and Singapore.
 Both cruises visit ports in Korea, Japan, Thailand and Vietnam, with longer port times.
 The first "Grand Asia" cruise departs from Shanghai on February 25, 2018.
 The 2nd "Grand Asia" voyage leaves from Singapore on March 11, 2018.

-As managed by Costa Asia cruise vessel, Majestic Princess passengers of Chinese origin can use their Alipay accounts to pay for onboard services and products.
-The 2017-signed partnership between Carnival Corporation and Ant Financial Services Group (a subsidiary of Alibaba - China's biggest online trading company) enables Chinese cruise passengers on all Carnival Corp ships in Asia to use the Alipay mobile payment platform for onboard services and products (shopping, tours/excursions, food, drinks, etc).
+Managed by Costa Asia, Majestic Princess passengers of Chinese origin were able to use their Alipay accounts to pay for onboard services and products.
+The 2017-signed partnership between Carnival Corporation and Ant Financial Services Group (subsidiary of Alibaba/China's biggest online trading company) enables Chinese cruise passengers on all Carnival Corp ships in Asia to use the Alipay mobile payment platform for onboard services and products (shopping, tours/excursions, food, drinks, etc).
 These expenditures are added to the passenger's cabin folio, then cleared via his/her Alipay account on a nightly basis.

 In October 2015 was officially announced, that the Princess Majestic ship would be deployed in Asia.
 After its launch in 2017, the ship operated a series of Spring 2017 Mediterranean cruises, then was repositioned from Europe to Asia via Suez Canal.
 The cruise ship was based in China for year-round roundtrip itineraries from homeport Shanghai, China.
 During summer the ship operates on roundtrip Australia-New Zealand and South Pacific Islands cruises from homeport Sydney AU, with Australia-Asia relocation cruises.